-Davison County's overall vulnerability to summer storms can be considered moderate, and it is likely to remain so.
 As Table 2.3 showed, the population of Davison County has been increasing at a moderate rate, and this trend is expected to continue.
 Most of the growth is expected to occur in and near Mitchell, especially around Lake Mitchell, and in the vicinity of the Wild Oak Golf Course on the eastern edge of the city.
-This growth may slightly increase the county's future vulnerability to summer storms and other hazards.
+This growth may slightly increase the county's vulnerability to summer storms and other hazards, but probably not to any significant degree.